intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 Similarly, it constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `team` attribute is not the same on all ptensor arguments.

 #### Broadcasting/Ranked Tensors
-PTensor operates on ranked tensors.
+PTensor operates on MemRefs.
 In rare cases the shape of input tensor(s) needs to be known as well.
-Unranked tensors are not supported.
+Unranked memrefs are not supported.

 PTensor operations follow the [broadcasting semantics of the array-API](https://data-apis.org/array-api/latest/API_specification/broadcasting.html).